|

 125 Discussion Forum

+Please note: This forum is read by a wide group of 125 sailors.
 This is not the place for personal attacks or inappropriate comments on anyones race, sex, age or sailing abilities.

-leaky 125, to buy or not to buy
+Return to the Forum List leaky 125, to buy or not to buy | Hi,

 I looked at a 125 today which has a minor leak and requires a new rudder.
 Apparantly the leak may be from an old rubber seal near the daggerboard and it leaks at a rate of only a few litres over half an hour of sailing.
 Is this a red flag in terms of warning me not to buy the boat.
 The current owner is allowing me to take the boat out over the weekend to see how bad the leak is and how well it sails.